Footage-Firm/learn-fargate/README.md

 - [ ] Go through entire process for a pretend team.
 - [ ] Finish README.
 - [ ] Create IAM with limited permissions (or just a temp one)
+- [ ] Check that files are uploaded with random suffix.